Cognigy/Documentation/docs/en/docs/live-agent/settings/account-settings.md

 #### Auto Resolve Duration

-The Auto Resolve Duration option automatically resolves the conversation after a certain number of hours.
+The Auto Resolve Duration option automatically resolves the conversation after a certain number of minutes.
 After that time, you can assume that the customer's problem is solved, and the conversation can be closed.

 - Click **Do not automatically resolve conversations**, in case you do not want to use this option.
 - Click **Automatically resolve conversations if there is no activity** and enter the number of minutes in a separate field.
 After this period, the conversation should auto-resolve if there is no activity.